GarrettFleischer/CymasphereDevices/README.md

-# CymasphereDevices
+# Juce4Unity
- Midi input/output device management for cymasphere
+ Midi input/output device management using Juce exposed via API to be used with Unity